inderjeetladi/msa/SUPABASE_SETUP.md

 # Supabase Setup for Prompts Storage

-This document explains how to set up Supabase for storing farmer prompts in the LinkCurrent application.
+This document explains how to set up Supabase for storing farmer prompts in the Missouri Soybean Association application.

 ## Prerequisites